 - 1. Establish criteria and standards with which all electronic voting systems and electronic counting machines must comply. - 2.
 Describe the procedures for electronic voting systems and electronic counting machines, any single device of an electronic voting system and electronic counting machine, and any update and enhancement made to them, to be certified and decertified for procurement and use in the state. - 3.
 Define what constitutes a vote on each electronic voting system and electronic counting machine which has been certified for procurement in the state. - 4.
 Describe the procedures for the secretary of state to follow when defining what constitutes a vote on any new electronic voting system and electronic counting machine, any single device of an electronic voting system and electronic counting machine, and any update and enhancement made to them.

-An electronic voting system and electronic counting machine, a single device of an electronic voting system and electronic counting machine, and an update and enhancement made to them, in use by a county prior to August 1, 2003, must be reviewed by the secretary of state according to rules adopted under this section by April 1, 2004, and must meet the requirements of the rules, or must be replaced by another electronic voting system and electronic counting machine, a single device of an electronic voting system and electronic counting machine, and an update and enhancement made to them, that meets the requirements of the rules by January 1, 2006.
+An electronic voting system and electronic counting machine, a single device of an electronic voting system and electronic counting machine, and an update and enhancement made to them, in use by a county prior to August 1, 2003, must be reviewed by the secretary of state according to rules adopted under this section by April 1, 2004, and must meet the requirements of the rules, or must be replaced by another electronic voting system and electronic counting machine, a single device of an electronic counting machine, a single device of an electronic counting machine, a single device of an electronic voting system and electronic solutions to rules adopted under this section by April 1, 2004, and must meet the requirements of the rules, or must be replaced by another electronic voting system and electronic counting machine, a single device of an electronic voting system and electronic soluting machine, and an update and enhancement made to them, that meets the requirements of the rules by January 1, 2006.

-CHAPTER 16.1-07 - Absent Voters' Ballots and Absentee Voting
+CHAPTER 16.1-07 - Absent Voters' Ballot and Absentee Voting